Capital city: Castries

 Once an application for citizenship through investment in the Saint Lucia National Economic Fund has been approved, an investment is required as follows:

-• Applicant applying with spouse and up to two other qualifying dependants: US$190,000
+• Applicant applying with spouse and up to two other qualifying dependants: USD $150,000

 Applicants may choose to make investments in pre-approved enterprise projects such as marinas, research institutions or infrastructure projects (e.g. ports, bridges, roads and highways).
-Joint investments are allowed, with each applicant investing at least US$1 million and the entire project must be valued at no less than US$6 million and create at least six permanent jobs.
-A sole applicant must make a minimum investment of US$3.5 million and create at least three jobs.
+The following minimum investment is required:

 Once approved, the following minimum investment is required:

-• Applicant applying with spouse and up to two dependants: US$550,000
+• Applicant applying with spouse and up to two dependants: USD $550,000